Ransomware: The role of cyber insurance in protecting businesses

 It’s also important to remember that having a data breach insurance policy that covers ransomware does not necessarily mean you can expect to be reimbursed for any ransom payments.
 In fact, many insurers now place limits on how much they will pay out for such a breach, and in what circumstances.

-For instance, many cyber insurance policies won’t cover losses they define as acts of war or cyberterrorism.
-This can be a wider exception than firms may think, with some insurers classifying the 2017 NotPetya attack under this category, for example.
-Other exclusions may be made if insurers determine companies failed to follow best practices or maintain standards.
+What’s more, this can be a wider exception than firms may think, with some insurers classifying the 2017 NotPetya attack as an act of cyberwar, for example.
+Other exclusions may be made if insurers determine businesses failed to follow best practices or maintain standards to minimize their risk of falling victim to a cyber incident.

 Can cyber insurers help make organizations more secure or resilient against ransomware?

-As well as assisting with direct costs, having cyber insurance helps boost the overall resiliency of your systems against a ransomware operation in other ways.
+As well as assisting with direct costs, having cyber coverage helps boost the overall resiliency of your systems against a ransomware operation in other ways.
 For starters, as many cyber liability insurance policies have strict requirements for ransomware defenses, this can help drive firms to improve their overall data protection capabilities to ensure any claims are not refused.

 Indeed, as insurers require that strong defenses to mitigate cyber risk are in place as a condition of coverage, companies will need to invest in advanced protections to minimize the chances of falling victim in the first place, not simply to aid recovery from an attack.